jullevpro/test-kafka-avro/README.md

 ## Prerequisites

-Configure you host file in order to add kafka name pointing to localhost
+Configure your host file in order to add kafka name pointing to localhost

 Open the file "c:/windows/system32/drivers/etc/hosts"